Candied Jalapeños Recipe

 How to enjoy candied jalapeños:

 - On Charcuterie Boards

-- Anytime you need a little spicy garnish!
+- Anytime you need a little sweet and spicy garnish!

 If you’re new to canning, a pickling recipe is a great place to start!
 Pickling is really so easy, and the added vinegar makes safe canning a breeze!
 There’s really just a few simple steps to this making candied jalapeños:

 - Simmer the sliced jalapenos in the brine.

 Here’s the full printable recipe for you to make this at home!
 For even more canning recipes, visit FreshPreserving.com!